-Today’s joint announcement by Allianz Australia Managing Director Niran Peiris and SSI CEO Violet Roumeliotis coincides with the first week on the job for five recruits under the partnership employment program.
-The partnership aims to improve employment and educational opportunities for SSI clients as well as enhancing workforce diversity at Allianz.
+Today’s joint announcement by Allianz Australia Managing Director Niran Peiris and SSI CEO Violet Roumeliotis coincide with the first week on the job for five recruits under the partnership employment program.
+The partnership aims to improve employment and educational opportunities for SSI clients as well as enhance workforce diversity at Allianz.

 SSI General Manager, Peter Zographakis; Sera Kebabjian; Ruby Tran; Souad Boutros; Maxeem Georges; Abdelraheem Altabaibeh; Allianz Australia Managing Director, Niran Peiris